Have you been struggling to find clear & concise hyperparathyroidism treatment information on the internet? If so, you’re not alone.

 Secondary hyperparathyroidism usually occurs when there is too little calcium in the blood stream, hence the increased production of PTH.
 Therefore it would make sense to treat secondary hyperparathyroidism with calcium, yes?
 Correct, but not always.

 If you are sitting in front of a computer right now reading this and you have an overactive parathyroid YOU MUST TEST YOUR CACLIUM LEVELS FIRST.
 You see if your parathyroid has been overactive and left untreated for too long, it stays overactive no matter how much calcium there actually is in the blood stream – it’s like the body has forgotten to reset itself.
 The unfortunate reality is that this is a very common occurrence.

 The Top 7 Treatments for Secondary Hyperparathyroidism (in no particular order)

-Note: It doesn’t mean you can never eat those foods again, but it does mean while you have this active you should limit the intake of all these foods to a minimum.
+Note: It doesn’t mean you can never eat those foods again, but it does mean while you have an overactive parathyroid you should limit the intake of all these foods to a minimum.
 Especially dairy foods.

 When should you take vitamin D?
 It is really quite simple, you need to take vitamin D if your test results show less than 100 nmol/L of vitamin D in your blood (or less than 40 ng/ml – USA measurement).
 BUT THAT IS ONLY IF YOU HAVE LOW to NORMAL CALCIUM LEVELS IN YOUR BLOOD.